 [Section 175N inserted by No. 75 of 1992 s.
 4 (as amended by No. 43 of 1996 s.
 26); amended by No. 55 of 2006 s.
 7.]

 175NA.
-Annual disclosure of gifts and other income received by associated entities
+Gifts etc. received by associated entity, annual return as to required

 (1) If an entity is an associated entity at any time during a financial year the financial controller of that entity shall, by 30 November next following the end of that financial year, lodge a return with the Electoral Commissioner in an approved form setting out details of all gifts and income received by the entity during that financial year.